DIPlib/diplib/doc/src/features.md

 Identical to feature \ref binary_moments_Inertia but using the grey-value image as weighting.
 `grey` must be scalar.

+These values are reported in physical units, anisotropic pixels are taken into account, but they must have the same units.

 \subsection grey_moments_GreyMajorAxes GreyMajorAxes
 Principal axes of the grey-weighted object, the eigenvectors of the tensor computed by feature \ref grey_moments_GreyMu.
 For an image with $n$ dimensions, there are $n^2$ values.